SSC Napoli: Scudetto return

 For the 2024–25 season, the club signed Antonio Conte in a bid to contest the title again.
 Their season started out with a 3–0 away loss against Hellas Verona, but the Azzurri quickly bounced back with five wins and one draw in the following six matches.
 The team also signed Scott McTominay and Romelu Lukaku late during summer, both players turning out to be very important for the title campaign.
 Napoli maintained strong form throughout the campaign and entered the final matchday one point ahead of Inter Milan, and won the title by winning 2–0 over Cagliari on 23 May, winning their fourth title, the second in a three-year span, cementing Napoli as a consistent contender in the Serie A.

+Napoli continued to see success during the 2025-26 season.
+Although they were unable to retain their Scudetto title, with Inter Milan winning it instead, Napoli finished as runners up (2nd in the table) with 76 points (11 behind Inter), following a 1–0 win against Udinese on the last matchday, thus representing a significantly improved title defence compared to the difficult 2023-24 season.
+In addition, Napoli won the 2025–26 Supercoppa Italiana by defeating Bologna 2–0 at the King Saud University Stadium in Riyadh.
+Despite this, Napoli's 2025–26 UEFA Champions League campaign was less successful, only managing two wins (against Sporting CP and Qarabag FK, both at home) in the league phase, with the club ultimately being knocked out of the competition following a 2–3 home loss to Chelsea on the 28th of January 2026.
+The 2025–26 season marked the final season for Antonio Conte, who left the club by mutual consent at the end of this year.
+Therefore, Conte departed Napoli having won two trophies across his two seasons in charge: the 2024–25 Scudetto and the 2025 Supercoppa Italiana.

+Allegri's tenure

+Following Conte's departure from Napoli by mutual consent, the club signed Massimiliano Allegri as the new manager for the current 2026-27 seaseon.